swjnch/SQL_Projects/Data Bank/Customer_Transactions.md

 4.What is the closing balance for each customer at the end of the month?

+In the first step, end date of each month is extracted using date_trunc and deposits with negative balance are assigned "-".
+Using ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW

             CREATE TEMPORARY TABLE closing_balance AS(
                                      WITH txn_cte AS(
                                                SELECT customer_id,